-Pursuant to this policy, KHSC-KansasCOM shall maintain an Institutional Review Board ("IRB") to review research protocols involving human subjects as part of its commitment to the principles and guidelines outlined in the Belmont Report.
-The IRB shall be an autonomous administrative body established to protect the rights and welfare of human research subjects participating in research activities.
-The IRB will review all research conducted by or under the auspices of KHSC-KansasCOM involving human subjects regardless of funding source, status, or study location.
+KHSU-KansasCOM shall maintain an IRB to review research protocols involving human subjects as part of its commitment to the principles and guidelines outlined in the Belmont Report.
+The IRB is an autonomous administrative body established to protect the rights, welfare, and privacy of human research subjects participating in research activities.
+The IRB will review all research conducted by or under the auspices of KHSU-KansasCOM involving human subjects regardless of funding source, status, or study location.